 SAT and ACT Policies

 C8.
-Entrance exams Ooes your institution make use of S. degree-seeking applicants?
-Xe or SAT Subject T est scores in adm ission decisions f for first-time, first -year, es, place check marks in the approp 2008. riate boxes below to reflect y your institution's policies for use ir admission for SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Require Recommend ADMISSION Require for Some Consider If Submitted Not Used fall 2 your institution will make use of tage ACT with Writing component requ ACT with Writing component reco ACT with or without Writing comp mmended. pted C. P lease indicate how your institution will use the SAT or ACT es say component; c heck all that apply y.
-For admission For placement For advising In place of an application essay As a validity check on the applica No college policy as of now Not using essay component tion essay D. I n addition , does your institution us \underline{X} yes $\underline{\hspace{1cm}}$ no e applicant s' test scores for a academic advising g?
-F. Latest date by which SAT or ACT Latest date by which SAT Subject If necessary, use this space to clari not required of some students): Test scores fy your test must be received policies (e.g., if l for fall-term adn tests are recomme nissionended for some st udents, or if tests are G. Please indicate which tests your in stitution us es for placement (e.g., state tests)): SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): State Reger its' scores
+Entrance exams

+A. Does your institution make use of SA degree-seeking applicants? ☐ Yes or SAT Subject Test so cores in admiss ion decisions t for first-time, fi rst-year,

+If yes, place check marks in the appropriate Fall 2012. riate boxes below to reflec t your institutio on's pol icies for use ir admission for

+Require Recommend MISSION equire fo Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT

+SAT Subject Tests

+B. If your institution will make use of the Fall 2012, please indicate which ONE of admissions process): ACT with Writing component required ACT with Writing component recount ACT with or without Writing component C. Please indicate how your institution of the Fall 2012 and t of the followired mmended. ving applies (re egardle ss of wh ether th e writing scor e will be used in

+SAT e essav ACT essav 7

+For admission Г 1 Г 7

+For placement 1 1

+For advising 1

+In place of an application essi av 1 1

+As a validity check on the ap say 1 1

+No college policy as of now p110441011 05 ] - 1

+Not using essay component 1 Ī 1

+D. In addition, does your institution use X yes no E. Latest date by which SAT or ACT Latest date by which SAT Subject?
+F. If necessary, use this space to clarif not required of some students): scores mus Test scores fy your test t be received for must be receive policies (e.g., i or fall-t ed for if tests erm adn fall-term are reco nission n admis mmend sion ed for some st ts are

+G. Please indicate which tests your in stitution us es for placeme nt (e.g ., state t ests):